 - a decrease in social mobility in our communities

-Working with others, we'll try to mitigate the effects of these three challenges and where feasible reverse them.
+Working with others, we'll try mitigating the effects of these challenges, and where possible reverse them.

-We'll do this by investing in three strategic pillars to make sure we get the best outcomes for our residents and greatest social return on our investment for the organisation.
+To do this, we must invest in the three strategic pillars to make sure we get the best outcomes for our residents.
+The organisation must also achieve the greatest social return on our investments.

 The three pillars are: